MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 In Microsoft Entra ID Governance, you can enable business groups to determine which of these guests should have access, and for how long, using

 - [entitlement management](entitlement-management-overview.md) in which you can specify the other organizations whose users are allowed to request access to your organization's resources.
-When one of those users's request is approved, they are automatically added as [B2B](~/external-id/what-is-b2b.md) guests to your organization's directory, and assigned appropriate access, and the B2B guest user is removed from your organization's directory when they no longer needs access.
+When one of those users's request is approved, they are automatically added as [B2B](~/external-id/what-is-b2b.md) guests to your organization's directory, and assigned appropriate access, and the B2B guest user is removed from your organization's directory when they no longer need access.
-- [access reviews](access-reviews-overview.md) which automates recurring reviews of existing guests already in your organziation's directory, and removes those users from your organization's directory when they no longer need access.
+- [access reviews](access-reviews-overview.md) that automates recurring reviews of existing guests already in your organization's directory, and removes those users from your organization's directory when they no longer need access.

-For more information, see [What is identity liefcycle management](what-is-identity-lifecycle-manaegment.md).
+For more information, see [What is identity lifecycle management](what-is-identity-lifecycle-management.md).

 ## Access lifecycle